 Satisfied the processors were stable, he moved to the driver’s console and sat down to watch the road.
 The processors would last for a couple of days before they needed to be moved to a permanent power supply.
 There were tech fences in Rhyne who’d take them off his hands and always paid a fair price.

 “Scan ahead as far as you can.
 Tell me if you see anybody,” Avril told the AI.

 A drone on the roof next to the laser-cannons clicked as it disconnected.
 A square appeared on the windscreen with the feed from the drone’s camera.
-Avril watched it for a moment as the drone sped ahead.
+Avril watched as the drone sped ahead.
 The empty road passed hypnotically through the feed.

 Avril relaxed into the soft leather of the driver’s seat.

-He reached toward the dashboard to start a call to Ethan but hesitated.
+He reached toward the dashboard to start a call to Ethan, but hesitated.
 I already know what you’ll say, Avril thought.
 You’ll start by asking what I did.
-You won’t mean to, but you won’t be able to stop yourself.
-Next, you’ll tell me to get some distance, prepare an ambush, fight, and repeat.
+You won’t mean to, but you’ll ask.
+Then you’ll tell me to get some distance, prepare an ambush, fight, and repeat.

 They’d been through enough together over the years that Avril understood how Ethan operated.